March 31, 2020

 March 10, 2020

-MAR 10, brief saga: Walrus and Carpenter (lowcountry version)
+MAR 10, a brief saga (Carolina lowcountry): Walrus and Carpenter (South Carolina version)

 For the purpose of this blog, a 'brief saga' is defined as a poem, usually narrative, but occasionally expository, that tell its story in at least 15 lines.
-Most commonly, the format involves three stanzas in limerick form.
-Your blogging team has been presenting these concoctions at the rate of one per month, mixed in with the shorter poems, wordplay and other and other general offerings.
+Most commonly, the format involves three or more stanzas in limerick form.
+Your blogging team has been presenting these concoctions at the rate of one per month, mixed in with shorter poems, wordplay and other general offerings.

-To access the next 'brief saga' on this blog, proceed to 'Claire's celerity' (words and nonsense).
+To access the next 'brief saga' on this blog (April 2020), proceed to 'Claire's Celerity' (miscellaneous wordplay).

-To access the most recent previous 'brief saga', back up to 'Chemainus, British Columbia '.
+To access the most recent previous 'brief saga' (February 2020), back up to 'Palmetto Trees'.